jentfoo/juicebot/README.md

 ### Tell me about your use cases! ###
 That's right, folks!
 If you're using (or would like to use) juicebot, I want to hear about it.
 I want to know what you like, what you don't like, what's working, what isn't, and where you think this project needs to go.
 You can find a bunch of ways to contact me on my website [here](http://www.aaronweiss.us/) or you can just [email me](mailto:aaronweiss74@gmail.com).

+### Versioning ###
+If you're wondering about versioning, as of juicebot 2, we're using [Semantic Versioning](http://semver.org/) to make life a lot easier.
+All this means is that version numbers will be more meaningful and less arbitrary.
+This will make managing juicebot as a dependency a hell of a lot easier.
+So, enjoy!

 ### An example. ###

 	public class Example1 extends SimpleBot {